jsantoso2/madison-bus-tracking-app/README.md

 </table>

 ### Tools/Framework Used:
+- Non-GCP Services
   - Terraform: To create and standardize GCP resources (ex: VPC Netowork, Subnets, storage bucket, VM, etc.)
   - Kafka: Message broker to handle stream data
   - Flink: To process messages and perform transformation in streaming mode
   - Helm: Pre-built charts for deployment of Flink/Grafana/Prometheus on Kubernetes
   - Prometheus: To monitor Flink Job (if running on GKE)
   - Grafana: Display Prometheus Metrics on Flink Job (if running on GKE)
   - Websockets: To connect Kafka to React (built in Python)
   - React: To display Front End Application
+- GCP Services
   - VPC Network: Private Network setup in GCP
   - Cloud NAT: Allows Private IP VMs to connect to outside internet
   - Pub/Sub: Recieve trigger from Cloud Scheduler to run Cloud Function
   - Cloud Function: Receive Trigger from Pub/Sub and writes each event to Kafka Topic
   - Cloud Scheduler: Triggers Pub/Sub and later cloud function to get data from Transit Website
   - Compute Engine: Host Bitnami Image for Kafka + Host Flink Cluster (if running on VM)
   - Cloud Storage: Storage location for static lookup files
   - GKE: Host Flink Cluster (if running on Kubernetes)
   - Cloud Run: To host deployment of WebSocket application
   - App Engine: To host deployment of React App
   - Artifact Registry: Hold pre-built container (for Flink Job + WebSockets)

 ### Procedure/General Setup
 - Pre-Setup